sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/50-Build-Part2-Instructions.md

 ### Solder the ADC to the Pi Hat

-Following the image below, insert the ADC into the Pi Hat.
+Following the image below, insert the ADC into front of the Pi Hat.
 Then, flip the Pi Hat over so you can solder the pins on the back of the Pi Hat using the [through-hole soldering technique](#prereq-solder-through-hole)

 Note: Be sure to solder the ADC to the correct location on the Pi Hat.
 Use the location of the slot in the Pi Hat to help you align the ADC.